A Financial Education for Kids… Asset or Liability?

 Preparing the Honey for Pouring

 His honey was held in buckets that weighed over 10kg.
 Getting the honey from the buckets into the 400g honey pots was not going to be easy.
-Firstly, the honey was very thick, making it tedious to decant into the pots.
-Secondly, it required strength to hold the honey bucket while pouring.

 Flynn called on his mates to help.
 He poured the buckets into a large pot and heated the honey to 50 degrees Celsius.
-This temperature wasn’t high enough to destroy the enzymes that make raw honey so beneficial, but it was high enough to make the honey more fluid and easier to pour.
+This temperature was not high enough to destroy the enzymes that make raw honey so beneficial, but it was high enough to make the honey more fluid and easier to pour.

 The production line.